Tirana

 Mayor Edi Rama, internationally renowned as an artist before he took over the post of Tirana's mayor in 2000, decided to give the city a more welcoming look by painting old and Soviet block-style building facades in bright colours.
 The initiative certainly accomplished its goal of helping the city appear more attractive.

-Universe Shopping Centre (QTU) is a brand new spectacular shopping extravaganza, located just west of the city centre.
-13,600 square meters makes it one of the Balkan’s largest shopping centres.
-A free shuttle runs daily between the National Museum and Universe every 20-30 minutes from 8am-10pm.
+The Universe Shopping Centre (QTU) is a modern and expansive shopping complex, located just west of Tirana's city centre.
+Covering 13,600 square metres, it is one of the largest shopping destinations in the Balkans.

 For ceramics and jewellery go to the Bulevardi Gjergj Fishta area, which consists of several blocks of excellent ceramic and jewellery stores.
 Have a stroll through the many unique shops and little boutiques and find the perfect souvenir to remind you of your time in Tirana.

-Adrion International Books has one of the best selections of books in the country, including a decent English language selection, with guidebooks and literature.
+Adrion Bookstore has one of the best selections of books in the country, including a decent English language selection, with guidebooks and literature.

-Universe Shopping Centre (QTU) is a brand new spectacular shopping extravaganza, located just west of the city centre.
-13,600 square meters makes it one of the Balkan’s largest shopping centres.
-A free shuttle runs daily between the National Museum and Universe every 20-30 minutes from 8am-10pm.
+The Universe Shopping Centre (QTU) is a modern and expansive shopping complex, located just west of Tirana's city centre.
+Covering 13,600 square metres, it is one of the largest shopping destinations in the Balkans.

-There really is no time not to visit Tirana, since every season has a lot to offer to visitors.
-You will have the most pleasant weather with warm temperatures and a low chance of rainfall in the summer months of June - August.
-However, if you prefer to avoid tourist crowds you should plan your trip to Tirana in late September or October.
+There really is no bad time to visit Tirana, since every season has a lot to offer to visitors.
+You will have the most pleasant weather with warm temperatures, and a low chance of rainfall in the summer months of June, July and August.
+However, if you prefer to avoid tourist crowds, plan your trip to Tirana for late September or October.

-Nend Tereza (Mother Theresa) airport, also known as Rinas Airport or International Tirana Airport, lies 26 km northwest of the city in the town of Rinasi.
-Between 6am and 6pm there is a bus from the airport to the national Museum in the city centre of Tirana.
-It leaves every hour.
+Nënë Tereza (Mother Theresa) airport, also known as Rinas Airport or Tirana International Airport, lies 26 kilometres northwest of the city in the town of Rinasi.
+There is a regular bus line that offers daily 24-hour service between the airport and the National Theatre of Opera and Ballet of Albania in Tirana.
+The trip takes around 30 minutes.
 A taxi from the airport to the city centre takes about 20-25 minutes.
 Be certain to fix a price before you get into the taxi.

 There are taxi stands scattered across the city.
-There is a fixed price for a ride anywhere inside Tirana so discuss the price before entering the car.
+There is a fixed price for a ride anywhere inside Tirana, so discuss the price before entering the car.
+Patoko app is similar to Uber and offers a safe and convenient way to summon a car.

-There really is no time not to visit Tirana, since every season has a lot to offer to visitors.
-You will have the most pleasant weather with warm temperatures and a low chance of rainfall in the summer months of June - August.
-However, if you prefer to avoid tourist crowds you should plan your trip to Tirana in late September or October.
+There really is no bad time to visit Tirana, since every season has a lot to offer to visitors.
+You will have the most pleasant weather with warm temperatures, and a low chance of rainfall in the summer months of June, July and August.
+However, if you prefer to avoid tourist crowds, plan your trip to Tirana for late September or October.